 15. Review of the Collection Development Policy

-The Carmelite Librarian is responsible for review of the collection development policy, in consultation with the Advisory Board and the Carmelite Provincial Council.
+The collection development policy is reviewed periodically, in consultation with the Advisory Board and the Carmelite Provincial Council.

 Approved by the Carmelite Provincial Council, August 2021